Grace & Truth Co-Op

 Listen.
 Speak.
 Read.
 Write.
 Think!

-‘Explore a wide variety of fascinating subjects in Adventures in Writing!
-In this theme-based writing curriculum, students write about adventurous topics such as Roman hoplites, tornadoes, Leif Eriksson, and other interesting subjects while they learn to write with the Structure and Style® writing method.’
+‘Examine a wide variety of fascinating subjects in Frontiers in Writing!
+In this theme-based writing curriculum, students write about intriguing topics such as Halley’s Comet, the Mona Lisa, the Wild West, and other interesting subjects while they learn to write with the Structure and Style® writing method.
+Offering a full year of instruction for students in 5th grade, these lessons cover the nine IEW Units.
+Literature suggestions and access to vocabulary cards and other helpful PDF downloads are included.’

 Students will be given weekly writing assessments on a Friday and will need complete it during the week, unless indicated otherwise.